ArshanAlam/frontend-web-template/frontend/README.md

 };
 ```

-To run the all tests execute `yarn test`.
+To run all tests execute `yarn test`.